-The new General Data Protection Regulation (GDPR) comes into effect on 25th May and introduces a number of significant changes that will impact the way an organisation processes personal data for EU citizens.
+The new General Data Protection Regulation (GDPR) came into effect on 25th May 2018 and introduces a number of significant changes that will impact the way an organisation processes personal data for EU citizens.

-Last summer we produced a GDPR case study to help churches prepare for some of the main the changes being introduced.
-We'll continue to keep this article updated over the coming weeks as we move towards May.
+In Summer 2017 we produced a GDPR case study to help churches prepare for some of the main the changes being introduced.

 How can ChurchSuite help you with GDPR compliance?

-We're also committed to developing additional functionality to help churches achieve best-practice compliance and consent evidence through their use of ChurchSuite, both for those in your existing Address Book, but also for new people that you'll add to your database in the future.
-Obviously we're not responsible for your church's compliance (sorry!), and certainly GDPR extends to far more than just your use of ChurchSuite but we are committed to implementing new features and workflows to assist you with compliance and consent, if you wish to use them.
+We're committed to ongoing development of functionality to help churches comply with best-practice and compliance, both for those already in your database, but also for new people that you'll add in the future.
+Obviously we're not responsible for your church's compliance, and certainly the GDPR extends to far more than just your use of ChurchSuite.

 - We now log all My ChurchSuite password reset requests against the Address Book contact, and we log all user password reset request against the User's profile.

 - When viewing people in your database we've made it much clearer for you to see how and when new people are added to your database.
 You can now see the "created by" user/date/time stamp when viewing a contact, child or giver's profile page.
 Previously this was only visible when editing a person.
 Now located under the 'Recent Activity' section you can see at a glance when a person was first added to your database and how/by whom.